 One metric of evaluation is elapsed time.
-We ran a parallelized version of CMA-ES on 20 processors when running large layouts (for 1000 turbine problem).
+We ran a parallelized version of CMA-ES on 20 processors when running large layouts.
 This is crucial because just one wake loss calculation for a 1000 turbine layout takes about 30 seconds (on an Intel Xeon E7530, 1.87GHz).
-A realistic version of this optimizer would account for many additional details, such as cabling costs, but the dominating factor in expense would still be calculating wake loss when evaluating the net energy capture of a layout as other become asymptotically insignificant.
-The wake loss calculation scales quadratically with the number of turbines.
-The cost of one layout evaluation must be multiplied by the total layout evaluations run by the optimizer.
-For CMA-ES this latter factor is the product of offspring pool size, μ , and the number of generations.
-For example, each layout of 1000 turbines, on average requires 30 seconds to evaluate net energy capture.
-If we run CMA-ES with an offspring pool of 20 for 20000 generations so the run requires, serially, roughly 12,000,000 CPU seconds or about 140 days.
-With parallelization, the elapsed time of the optimization was approximately 12 days implying the speedup is sub-linear.
+With parallelization, the elapsed time of the optimization was approximately 12 days instead of 150 implying the speedup is sub-linear.
 To optimize 200 and 500 turbines serially, it would have taken about 3 and 19 days respectively but, with parallelization on 2 processors, this averaged to 1.3 and 13 days.